A scientific theory summarizes a hypothesis or group of hypotheses that have been supported with repeated testing.

 Tanner further explained that a scientific theory is the framework for observations and facts.
 Theories may change, or the way that they are interpreted may change, but the facts themselves don’t change.
 Tanner likens theories to a basket in which scientists keep facts and observations that they find.
 The shape of that basket may change as the scientists learn more and include more facts.
 "For example, we have ample evidence of traits in populations becoming more or less common over time (evolution), so evolution is a fact but the overarching theories about evolution, the way that we think all of the facts go together might change as new observations of evolution are made," Tanner told Live Science.

 The University of California, Berkley defines a theory as "a broad, natural explanation for a wide range of phenomena.
 Theories are concise, coherent, systematic, predictive, and broadly applicable, often integrating and generalizing many hypotheses."

 Any scientific theory must be based on a careful and rational examination of the facts.
+Facts and theories are two different things.
 In the scientific method, there is a clear distinction between facts, which can be observed and/or measured, and theories, which are scientists’ explanations and interpretations of the facts.
-Scientists can have various interpretations of the outcomes of experiments and observations, but the facts, which are the cornerstone of the scientific method, do not change.

-A theory must include statements that have observational consequences.
+An important part of scientific theory includes statements that have observational consequences.
 A good theory, like Newton’s theory of gravity, has unity, which means it consists of a limited number of problem-solving strategies that can be applied to a wide range of scientific circumstances.
 Another feature of a good theory is that it formed from a number of hypotheses that can be tested independently.

 A scientific theory is not the end result of the scientific method; theories can be proven or rejected, just like hypotheses.
 Theories can be improved or modified as more information is gathered so that the accuracy of the prediction becomes greater over time.